 To create income from your blog, you can either include YouTube videos that you monetize and embedding them on your blog, using Google Adsense to generate a passive income on your blog or by selling something on your site.
 We dive into the many different ways to make money with a blog in other areas of the site.
 What you need to focus on is your content quality, knowing who your audience is and why they are on your site.
 Until you can answer these questions, you shouldn’t be thinking about monetization just yet.

 In essence, a shift in thinking from blogging for fun to blogging for money and in delivering quality content is required to see real results over time.
+While making people are looking at the different ways to make money online, the real money comes from starting a website, blog, or online business of your own.
+However, most people are willing to put in the time, work, and effort to make this happen.

 How to Start a Blog in the Next 10 Minutes